ahadjixenofontos/pres-pipeline/PITCHME.md

 <br>
 but, what you can know
 <br>
-is that you don’t know
+is that you don’t know.

 Note:
 Be aware, if not of your biases, at least of the fact that you have biases.